-Mayo-born Andrew Walsh, chef-proprietor of Cure, Butcher Boy, Bao Boy and Catfish in Singapore, is bringing new Irish cuisine to his adopted home.
+Mayo-born and new Good Food Ireland® International Ambassador, Andrew Walsh, chef-proprietor of Cure, Butcher Boy, Bao Boy and Catfish in Singapore, is bringing new Irish cuisine to his adopted home.

 AN IRISH CHEF IN SINGAPORE

 Newsflash.
-It’s just been announced (01/09/2021) that Cure has been promoted to One MICHELIN Star, Read the Michelin Guide Cure Review.
+It was announced (01/09/2021) that Cure has been promoted to One MICHELIN Star, Read the Michelin Guide Cure Review.

 One of the hottest chefs in Singapore, Andrew Walsh is showcasing the best of Irish ingredients at Cure, one of four restaurants he owns in the Garden City.
 Having left school in Breaffy at 15, the young teenager couldn’t have imagined the empire he would build halfway across the world.